tomasguillen/picklejar/README.md

                                                  object.rand_str_id.data(),
                                                  object.rand_str_id.size());
 ```
-This uses the low level API, to write the data of each member into the file. ```c++ picklejar::write_object_to_stream(object.id, _ofs_output_file)``` writes the bytes of our int, you can replace **object.id** for any simple type, even simple structs.
+This uses the low level API, to write the data of each member into the file. ```picklejar::write_object_to_stream(object.id, _ofs_output_file)``` writes the bytes of our int, you can replace **object.id** for any simple type, even simple structs.
 For example, structs that only contain: ints, chars, doubles, arrays of simple types, other structs of simple types will all work with this low level call.

-So, we have written a simple int, now we use ```c++ picklejar::basic_stream_write(_ofs_output_file, object.rand_str_id.data(), object.rand_str_id.size())``` to write each character of our string into the file. **basic_stream_write** returns true if successful.
+So, we have written a simple int, now we use ```picklejar::basic_stream_write(_ofs_output_file, object.rand_str_id.data(), object.rand_str_id.size())``` to write each character of our string into the file. **basic_stream_write** returns true if successful.
 Notice how we haven't stored how big our string is, we can get away with this only because it's the last element we are writting and PickleJar already knows the total size of bytes of the object—which we returned it in the third parameter lambda:
 ```c++
 return sizeof(IntBasedString::id) + object.rand_str_id.size();
 ```